Rowing, rebounders, boxing among 2018's top fitness trends

 IF YOU LIKE YOGA

 As the fitness scene has focused more on upping the intensity ante, there's been a counter movement that's all about active rest and recovery.
 Beyond just sitting on the couch watching Netflix, these classes are focused on yin yoga, gentle stretching, dim lights, self-massage, foam rolling and aromatherapy.
-Namaste
+Namaste.

 Crunch Gym's newest class is Hair of the Down Dog: Detox Yoga to help you recover from late night partying or too many burpees.
 Equinox doubled down on restorative classes with stretch essentials and athletic stretch classes that includes guided self-massage and flexibility training for better range of motion.
 In Dallas, Foam Roller Fitness is all about rolling out your troubles.
 At New York's Mile High Run Club recovery room, you can book stretch sessions, reflexology and acupuncture or spend some time in their compression boots or playing with the Hyperice recovery tools.
 At Naam Yoga's aromatherapy class in New York, students put the essence of plants on specific body points to help restore harmony and wellness.